Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Materials and Methods

-To remove the small-scale pattern bias, we apply a noising procedure analogous to the forward diffusion process as part of $f$ and $g$.
-Both ERA5 and GFDL data are noised up to a certain spatial scale in the PSD, denoted by the point $s$.
-The scale $s$ is determined by the point where ERA5 and GFDL start to disagree in the PSD (Fig. \ref{fig:noise_level}), i.e., the intersection between the two.
-Adding noise ensures that $f(ERA5)$ is unbiased compared to $g(GFDL)$ in the PSD by erases all information beneath $s$.
-The transformations $f$ and $g$ utilize the same cosine scheduler as the forward diffusion process to add Gaussian noise to the data.
+To remove small-scale pattern bias, we apply a noising procedure analogous to the forward diffusion process as part of $f$ and $g$.
+Gaussian noise contains all frequencies in equal measure and the Fourier transform of Gaussian noise is itself Gaussian noise, so its power must be equal across all frequencies in expectation.
+The power spectrum of pure Gaussian noise corresponds to a horizontal line in the spectrum of Fig. \ref{fig:noise_level}A, reflecting the fact that it contains all frequencies in equal amounts.
+Adding noise to an image results in a hinge shape in the PSD of the noisy images (Fig. \ref{fig:noise_level}B, \ref{fig:noise_level}C and \ref{fig:noise_level}D).
+Increasing the variance of the noise increases its power and, as a result, its PSD will shift upward.
+Adding noise hence acts as a low-pass filter, while the variance of the added noise determines the cut-off frequency.
+Increasing variance leads to higher cut-off points as the power of the noisy frequencies increases.
+Both ERA5 and GFDL data are noised up to the cutoff frequency, denoted by $s$.
+The scale $s$ is determined by the point where ERA5 and the ESM data (in our case GFDL) start to disagree in their spatial PSDs (Fig. \ref{fig:noise_level}), i.e., the intersection between the two.
+Adding noise in this way ensures that $f(ERA5)$ is unbiased compared to $g(GFDL)$ in the PSD by erasing all information beneath $s$.
+In our implementation, the transformations $f$ and $g$ utilize the same cosine scheduler as the forward diffusion process to add Gaussian noise to the data.
 ERA5 data undergoes 50 noise steps within $f$, while $g$ applies the same 50 noise steps to the GFDL data.

-We ensure the observational and ESM data have aligned distributions by incorporating Quantile Mapping (QM) directly into the transformation $g$.
-It can directly be applied in pre-processing and only needs to be included in $g$.
-It's important to clarify that QM is not included because the diffusion model is unable to do bias correction.
+We ensure that the observational and ESM data have aligned distributions by incorporating Quantile Mapping (QM) directly into the transformation $g$.
+It only needs to be included in $g$.
+The quantile-mapped and bilinearly downscaled data is then noised as described above, as part of the embedding transformation.
+It is important to clarify that QM is not included because the diffusion model is unable to do bias correction.
 QM is only used as a tool in our framework to ensure that in the embedding space $f(ERA5)$ and $g(GFDL)$ are identically distributed, such that $g(GFDL)$ can be used for the inference of the diffusion model.